webuild-consortium/wp4-trust-group/task2-trust-framework/trust-infrastructure-schema.md

 | **Reg_25** | Member States SHALL identify Relying Parties at appropriate confidence level | Topic 27 |
 | **RPRC_09** | Registrar MAY decide to issue registration certificates to Relying Parties | Topic 27, Topic 44 |
 | **RPRC_13** | Registrar MAY decide to issue registration certificates to Providers | Topic 27, Topic 44 |

+**Note**: **Reg_01** applies to all entities including Wallet Providers. **Reg_10** requires Access Certificates to be issued to "all registered entities", which includes Wallet Providers. **RPRC_13** applies to Registration Certificates for Credential Issuers (PID Providers, Attestation Providers), not Wallet Providers.
+Wallet Providers would only receive registration certificates if they are also acting as Relying Parties, in which case **RPRC_09** would apply.

 ### 4.2 Trusted List Requirements